 In addition to monitoring legislation and administrative regulations at the state and federal levels, NJCC works with the diocesan offices for respect life, family life, social concerns, Catholic schools, Catholic Charities, and Catholic hospitals.
 In accordance with Section 501(c) (3) of the Internal Revenue Code, NJCC never endorses and never provides any support to political candidates or political organizations.

 More than 3.5 million Catholics are registered in over 600 parishes in the seven Catholic dioceses served by NJCC.
-The Joseph W. Cardinal Tobin, Archbishop of Newark, is President of NJCC and Patrick R. Brannigan is Executive Director.
-Current Conference staff includes Dr. George V. Corwell, Director of the Office for Education; James J. King., Director for Social Concerns; Ms. Deshawn Hunt, Office Manager; and Anne Conte, Secretary.
+Joseph W. Cardinal Tobin, Archbishop of Newark, is President of NJCC and Patrick R. Brannigan is Executive Director.
+Current Conference staff includes Dr. George V. Corwell, Director of the Office for Education; James J. King., Director for Social Concerns; Ms. Deshawn Hunt, Budget and Technology Manager; and Anne Conte, Executive Assistant.